alberto-battistel/Electrical-Impedance-Tomography-Enhanced-by-Magnetical-Readings/README.md

 * Corresponding author, email: alberto.battistel@hs-furtwangen.de

-This repository was made for the conference paper:

-__Enhance electrical impedance tomography withmagnetic readings__

-by:
-A. Battistel 1*, A.C. Özen 2, J. Wilkie 1, R. Chen 1,3, D. von Elverfeldt 2, and K. Möller 1,3

-1. Institute of Technical Medicine (ITeM), Furtwangen University, Jakob-Kienzle-Strasse 17, 78054 Villingen- Schwenningen, Germany
-2. Division of Medical Physics, Department of Diagnostic and Interventional Radiology, University Medical Center Freiburg, Faculty of Medicine, University of Freiburg, Freiburg, Germany
-3. Faculty of Engineering, University of Freiburg, Freiburg, Germany
-* Corresponding author, email: alberto.battistel@hs-furtwangen.de

-for the [BMS 2024 conference in Villingen-Schwenningen](https://www.bms-24.org/), where it won a poster prize award.
+and it won a poster prize award.

 ## What you need to run this code

-- Matlab (it was tested with Matlab R2023b on a linux machine)
+- Matlab (it was tested with Matlab R2023b and R2024b on a linux machine)
 - [EIDORS 3.11 with Netgen 5.3](https://eidors3d.sourceforge.net/)
 - A matlab function called `init_eidors.mat` available to your path containing `run /path/to/eidors3d/startup.m` (see [EIDORS first tutorial](https://eidors3d.sourceforge.net/tutorial/EIDORS_basics/one_line.shtml))